-This one is pretty simple to explain, and anyone can make it.
-But the fact is, in the SQL syntax or any other programming language for that matter, a little misspelled word or words can lead to failure in the operation of the command.
-Spelling mistakes are incredibly easy to commit too, so don’t be hard on yourself in this respect, just try to be as careful as possible.
-Precision is a key principle here when it comes to programming with SQL is PRECISION!
+This is pretty simple to explain and the most common SQL syntax mistake ever committed.
+However, the fact is, in the SQL syntax or any other programming language for that matter, a little misspelled word or words can lead to failure in the execution of the command.
+Spelling mistakes are very easy to make.
+Try not to be too hard on yourself in this respect, but try to be as careful as possible.
+The key principle here when it comes to programming with SQL is PRECISION!

 We have already seen how the arrangement of the order of keywords can create problems, but you can extend this to commands that have been structured incorrectly too.
 It could be that all of your commands are written correctly, but you have included them in the wrong order, which will inevitably create an error.
 To state that again, even though each individual command is precise, the combination that you have used, or more accurately, the combination order by which you have entered them, creates the error.

-It’s a fact that many native English speakers (or other speakers who speak other than the English language that uses them as a device) make mistakes when it comes to writing quotation marks in a typical prose writing.
-It can be confusing how to determine when to use single or double quotes?” is a common question people ask themselves.
-This also applies to SQL learners, but the only difference is that using the wrong quotation mark can result in an error in the command you are trying to run, as opposed to an annoying little mistake that your English teacher would ‘tut-tut’ over.
+There are many native English speakers (or other speakers who speak other than the English language that uses them as a device) that made mistakes especially when it comes to writing quotation marks in a typical prose writing.
+It can be confusing how to determine when to use single or double-quotes.
+This is a very common question that people ask themselves.
+This also applies to SQL learners, but the only difference is that using the wrong quotation mark can result in an error of the command you are trying to run, as opposed to an annoying little mistake that your English teacher would ‘tut-tut’ over.

 According to Lisa Kwan, a developer at Academized and Australian Help, she warned, “In SQL there are instances where double quotation marks should go first, for example with general quotes, but other times they need to go inside the single quotes depending on the query.
-Learning which is which is not just important for your English teacher, it’s important for your SQL programming too.”
+Learning which is not just important for your English teacher, it’s important for your SQL programming too.”

-This is another common mistake (which is why it is on this list), but once again it can be easily overcome.
-The grammar in SQL is not particularly complex (it’s not French, for example), but the order of the statements is a critical element.
-Any error pertaining to the syntax of the statement will mean that the order if wrong, so always make this your first port of call in terms of checking and addressing the issue.
+Another common mistake that got to the top of the list, is the incorrect ordering of statements.
+This can be easily overcome.
+The grammar in the SQL syntax is not particularly complicated.
+However, the order of the statements is a crucial element.
+For any error pertaining to the SQL syntax statement, it will lead to the wrong ordering.
+Make this your first port of call in terms of checking and addressing the issue.

-A priority in using SQL is of course getting to know all of the table names that you need to use, and just as with commands, any mistakes in terms of spelling here will result in an error.
+An important thing when working on SQL is knowing all the table names that you need to use.
+Like with any commands, any mistakes committed in terms of spelling will result in an error.

-What can you ascertain from the mistakes included here?
-First of all, you can see that in the vast majority of cases, errors are caused by tiny mistakes in the language you have entered, and can be fixed incredibly easily.
-But, of course, first you must learn the basics, and then practice repeatedly.
-And that is the key takeaway: just keep learning SQL, and those errors will soon be eradicated.
+What can you ascertain from the mistakes we have mentioned here?
+First of all, you will see that the vast majority of cases regarding these errors are due to the smallest mistakes in the language you have entered, and can be fixed easily.
+However, you must learn the basics and then keep practicing repeatedly.
+The key takeaway is just to keep learning SQL coding and pretty soon, all those errors will be minimized.